polkascan/py-substrate-metadata-docs/docs/centrifuge/claims.md

 ---------
 ### InsufficientBalance
-Amount being claimed is less than the available amount in [`ClaimedAmounts`].
+Amount being claimed is less than the available amount stored.

 ---------
 ### InvalidProofs